dotnet/docs-aspire/docs/extensibility/implement-security-between-integrations.md

 ---
-title: Implement auth for hosting and client integrations
+title: Implement security between hosting and client integrations
-description: Learn how to implement authentication credentials from a custom resource to a custom integration. ms.date: 09/12/2024 ms.topic: how-to
+description: Learn how to implement security between hosting and client integrations. ms.date: 09/12/2024 ms.topic: how-to
 ---

-# Implement auth for hosting and client integrations
+# Implement security between hosting and client integrations

 This article is a continuation of two previous articles demonstrating the creation of [custom hosting integrations](custom-hosting-integration.md) and [custom client integrations](custom-client-integration.md).